- What is a rat show?

 - What substrates are allowed in the show tanks?

-The MRC allows a wide range of substrate to be used in show tanks.
-These include
+The MRC allows the following substrate to be used in show tanks:

-- Shredded card bedding, e.g. Ecopetbed, Easybed, Finacard etc.
+- Shredded card bedding, e.g. Ecopetbed, Easybed, Greenmile etc.

 - Chopped hemp